 Moreover, only influenza type A viruses are responsible for the occasional pandemics.
-The usual experience following a pandemic is that the pandemic strain dominates the annual epidemics for some years.
+The usual experience following a pandemic is that the pandemic strain dominates the annual epidemics for a few years.
 In some cases the pandemic strain replaces one of the previously circulating strains.
-Seasonal epidemics during those years can be more severe than during the years before the pandemic.
-However this may not always occur.
-It may e.g. depend on the nature of the pandemic influenza virus, immunization coverage and pre-existing immunity in the population.
+During these years, seasonal epidemics can be more severe than during the years before the pandemic.
+However, this may not always be the case as it is dependent on the nature of the pandemic influenza virus, immunisation coverage and pre-existing immunity in the population.

-In Europe, and the rest of the northern hemisphere, seasonal influenza generally occurs in regular annual epidemics in winter, between November and April.
-These usually affect most of the countries for one to two months and last in Europe for about four months overall (Paget et al., 2007).
-Sporadic infections occur outside of the influenza season, though the incidence is very low in the European summer when infections may be the result of imported cases from equatorial areas (where transmission is more year round) and the southern hemisphere where most infection takes place between June to October.
+In Europe, and the rest of the northern hemisphere, seasonal influenza generally occurs as regular annual epidemics during the winter, between November and April.
+These epidemics usually affect most countries for one or two months, lasting for about four months overall in Europe (Paget et al. 2007).
+Sporadic infections occur outside of the influenza season, though the incidence is very low during the European summer and infections are often the result of imported cases from equatorial areas (where transmission is more year-round) and the southern hemisphere where most infection occurs between June and October.

 European influenza seasons have been recorded for several years and are continuously under ECDC surveillance.
 During the influenza surveillance season ECDC and the World Health Organization’s Regional Office for Europe (WHO Europe) publish weekly joint updates on influenza in Europe, based on information provided by experts, virologists and medical doctors throughout the wider European region.

 A global overview is also available from WHO.

-All age groups are affected, though the proportions of the groups vary from year to year according to the dominating viruses and the level of population immunity.
+All age groups are affected, though the proportions of the groups vary from year to year, depending on the dominating viruses and the level of population immunity.

 Burden of influenza

-The burden from seasonal influenza has two aspects.
-Firstly there is the direct health impact caused by severe disease and deaths.
-Secondly, but of greater economic impact, are the large numbers of mild to moderate cases which result in time off work, losses to production and pressure and costs on the health and social care services.
+The burden from seasonal influenza is two-fold.
+Firstly, there is the direct health impact caused by severe disease and deaths due to influenza.
+Secondly, there is the economic impact of the large number of mild-to-moderate cases resulting in time off work, losses to production and pressure and costs on health and social care services.

-Influenza spreads predominantly via the droplet and contact routes when people cough and sneeze, and by indirect spread through respiratory secretions on hands, tissues, etc. If the infected person doesn’t cover his or her mouth and nose people within a range of two meters can be infected.
+Influenza is predominantly spread via droplets and contact when people cough or sneeze, and indirectly via respiratory secretions on hands, tissues, etc. If the infected person does not cover their mouth and nose when coughing or sneezing, those within a range of one metre may be infected.
 There is also some evidence that infectious aerosols may play a role in influenza transmission.

-Among viruses that infect humans influenza is moderately infectious.
-On average an infectious person will infect less than two non-immune people.
+The influenza virus is moderately infectious and, on average an infectious person will infect less than two non-immune people.
 However, immunity to influenza viruses and vaccines wane over time and a large part of the population is susceptible each season.

-The incubation time for seasonal influenza is on average two days, but ranges from one to four days.
+On average, the incubation period for seasonal influenza is two days, but ranges from one to four days.

-In most cases, virus is found in specimens from nose and throat from one day before symptom onset to four to five days after onset.
-However, the level of virus shedding before symptoms start is lower than for a few days after.
-Viral shedding continues for a somewhat longer period in young children, elderly, and those who have weakened immune systems, compared to healthy adults.
+In most cases, the virus is found in specimens taken from the nose and throat between one day before symptom onset and five-to-seven days after onset.
+The level of virus shedding before symptoms start is lower than after symptom onset.
+Viral shedding continues for a somewhat longer period in young children, the elderly, and those who have weakened immune systems, compared to healthy adults.
 However, the role in transmission of those who become infected and shed the virus, but are sub-clinical or asymptomatic has not yet been determined conclusively.

 Overall, it is hard to control seasonal influenza.
-Some of the main underlying reasons for this are: imperfect vaccine effectiveness, influenza cases do not always seek healthcare, and delayed and rare use of antiviral treatment.
+Some of the main underlying reasons for this are imperfect vaccine effectiveness; individuals with influenza not always seeking healthcare and delayed/rare use of antiviral treatments.